-

 An essential oil present in the plant, Beta-asarone, demonstrates relaxant and anti-spasmodic activities within the digestive, respiratory and the urinary system.
 Components within the rhizome have also demonstrated pain-killing and anti-inflammatory activities within the same three body systems.

-Into the heart of Sweet Flag
+Into the heart of sweet flag

 The pungent and aromatic essential oils in vacha have made it an excellent herb for the removal of heavy, damp and congested toxicity throughout the body.
 It is considered to be a stimulant to the nervous system and an aromatic carminative to the digestive system.
 The activity of the essential oils appears to concentrate within the cerebral hemispheres and the mind, helping to shift emotional congestion that may be influencing stagnant depression and reduced cognitive abilities.
 This particular quality has made vacha a helpful herb for supporting recovery from stroke, epileptic attacks and loss of speech.